22 Fun Things To Do In Mendoza, Argentina

 To be fair, Mendoza city itself isn’t that special (though the nightlife there is pretty incredible).
-But it’s not the city you should be focusing on during your visit: it’s the incredible surroundings.
-I have been there twice, and recommend including it in your trip to Argentina.
+But it’s not the city you should focus on during your visit: it’s the incredible surroundings.
+I have been there twice and recommend including it in your trip to Argentina.

 Curious to find out more?
-Continue reading to discover the top things to do in Mendoza, Argentina, and for tips to plan your visit.
+Continue reading to discover the top things to do in Mendoza, Argentina, and other Argentina tips to plan your visit.

 things to do in Mendoza